• Skip to primary navigation

 Two chia seed puddings in glass containers with lemons and lavender in the background.

 Healthy enough to be a breakfast but delicious enough to be a dessert.
-You gotta love that.
+You got to love that.
 You know what is even better?
 Mom’s love this!
-This Lemony Lavender Chia Seed Pudding is creamy, bright and slightly sweet.
-The perfect way to start the day.
-Dad’s and kids this is going to be your go to no cook easy recipe for breakfast in bed for mom on Mother’s Day.
+This Lemon Chia Pudding is creamy, bright and slightly sweet.

 Top Down shot showing the chia seed pudding garnished with lemons and lavender sprigs.